Subtyping Context-Free Session Types: Introduction

-Finally, we present a sound algorithm for the novel notion of subtyping, based on the type equivalence algorithm of Almeida et al.\ \cite{DBLP:conf/tacas/AlmeidaMV20}.
-This algorithm works by first encoding the types as words from a simple grammar and then deciding their $\mathcal{XYZW}$-similarity.
-Being grammar-based and, at its core, agnostic to types, our algorithm may also find applications for other objects with similar non-regular and contravariant properties. \subparagraph*{Contributions} We address the subtyping problem for context-free session types, contributing: \begin{itemize} \item A syntactic definition of subtyping for context-free session types; \item A novel kind of behavioural preorder called $\mathcal{XYZW}$-simulation, and, based on it, a semantic definition of subtyping that coincides with the syntactic one; \item A sound subtyping algorithm based on the $\mathcal{XYZW}$-similarity of simple grammars; \item An empirical evaluation of the performance of the algorithm, and a comparison with an existing type equivalence algorithm.

-\end{itemize} \subparagraph*{Overview} The rest of this paper is organized as follows: in \cref{sec:cfst} we introduce types, type formation and syntactic subtyping; in \cref{sec:semantic-subtyping} we present a notion of semantic subtyping, to be used as a stepping stone to develop our subtyping algorithm; in \cref{sec:algorithm} we present the algorithm and show it to be sound; in \cref{sec:evaluation} we evaluate the performance of our implementation of the algorithm; in \cref{sec:related-work} we present related work; in \cref{sec:conclusion} we conclude the paper and trace a path for the work to follow.
+Finally, we present a sound algorithm for the novel notion of subtyping, based on the type equivalence algorithm of Almeida et al.~\cite{DBLP:conf/tacas/AlmeidaMV20}.
+This algorithm works by first encoding the types as words in a simple grammar~\cite{DBLP:conf/focs/KorenjakH66} and then deciding their $\mathcal{XYZW}$-similarity.
+Being grammar-based and, at its core, agnostic to types, our algorithm may also find applications for other objects with similar non-regular and contravariant properties. \subparagraph*{Contributions} We address the subtyping problem for context-free session types, proposing: \begin{itemize} \item A syntactic definition of subtyping for context-free session types; \item A novel kind of behavioural preorder called $\mathcal{XYZW}$-simulation, and, based on it, a semantic definition of subtyping that coincides with the syntactic one; \item A sound subtyping algorithm based on the $\mathcal{XYZW}$-similarity of simple grammars; \item An empirical evaluation of the performance of the algorithm, and a comparison with an existing type equivalence algorithm. \end{itemize} \subparagraph*{Overview} The rest of this paper is organized as follows: in \cref{sec:cfst} we introduce types, type formation and syntactic subtyping; in \cref{sec:semantic-subtyping} we present a notion of semantic subtyping, to be used as a stepping stone to develop our subtyping algorithm; in \cref{sec:algorithm} we present the algorithm and show it to be sound with respect to the semantic subtyping relation; in \cref{sec:evaluation} we evaluate the performance of our implementation of the algorithm; in \cref{sec:related-work} we present related work; in \cref{sec:conclusion} we conclude the paper and trace a path for the work to follow.
 The reader can find the rules for type formation and proofs for all results in the paper in the appendices.